chevcast/holdem-bot/README.md

 Welcome to Hold'em Bot!

 Check out the commands below to begin!
+If you'd like to find people to play with, check out the Hold'em Bot discord server: https://discord.gg/TGzd9T3

 If you have any issues please submit them [here](https://github.com/chevtek/holdem-bot/issues).

 ---------------